mozilla-services/autopush/docs/architecture.rst

    clients router table entry, proceed to step 2.
 2. Read notifications from prior month and send to client.

-   Once all acks are received for all the notifications for that month proceed to step 3.
+   Once all ACKs are received for all the notifications for that month proceed to step 3.
 3. Copy the blank message entry of valid channels to the new month message table.